nuremics/nuremics-docs/docs/handbook/practice.md

 ### Configure Studies

-**NUREMICS** then prompts you to configure the first study that you previously declared.
+**nuRemics** then prompts you to configure the first study that you previously declared.

 👤🔄🖥️
 ```shell